-I am a fifth year economics PhD student at the Norwegian School of Economics NHH and affiliated with FAIR.
+I am a PhD candidate at FAIR at NHH Norwegian School of Economics and affiliated with the BIP Lab.

-Parental Belief Updating About Children’s Abilities: Experimental Evidence from
+Parental Belief Updating About Children's Performance: Experimental Evidence from Norway (Job Market Paper)

 Does Parental Feedback Shape Children’s (Over)Confidence?